Friday, August 8, 2025

 On earth, this was first achieved by raising the temperature of fuel hydrogen to millions of degrees from the heat of a plutonium bomb to trigger the fusion of hydrogen.
 Although we can release energy of fusion in the H-bomb, releasing fusion energy in a controlled manner for producing power would require confining and sustaining a plasma while continuously feeding in fuel and extracting the released energy.

 Two main approaches of confining plasma are (a) magnetic and (b) inertial.
 The former uses magnetic coils (Tokomak and Stellerator) arranged in a donut shape to steer the plasma away from the walls and circulating within it at a high speed.
-Using several different heating techniques such as ohmic, RF heating, or injecting neutral particles, the plasma is heated to 100 million degrees (Kelvin) to achieve fusion.
+There are designs in which the plasma is accelerated down a tube Using several different heating techniques such as ohmic, RF heating, or injecting neutral particles, the plasma is heated to 100 million degrees (Kelvin) to achieve fusion.
 For reference, the temperature in the core of the sun is around 15 million K. The magnets keep the plasma away from the walls of the containing vessel.
 Inertial confinement relies on instantly heating a pellet of fuel gases with multiple lasers.

 The National Ignition Facility (NIF) uses the inertial confinement approach.
 It dumped 2.05 MJ of energy from 192 lasers firing simultaneously on a gold cylinder containing D and T to achieve fusion.
 The experiment produced in 3.15 MJ demonstrating a major scientific breakthrough—a net energy gain with Q = 1.5.
 This announcement unleashed a frenzy of activity to develop fusion power.
 Private companies like Commonwealth Fusion Systems (CFS) are racing ahead, with SPARC—a compact, high-field tokamak—set to demonstrate net energy gain by 2027.
 Meanwhile, Helion Energy signed a power purchase agreement with Microsoft, betting on fusion-powered electricity by 2028.